-Regnar, the Pridestalker stands as one of League of Legends most vicious hunters; of any kind of prey.
-The concept of headhunting isn’t a stretch for him and a Predator-like style doesn’t hurt either.
-However, do all this ideas come to fruition in Headhunter Rengar?
-Read further on this skin’s review and discover the answer.
+Rengar, the Pridestalker stands as one of League of Legends most vicious hunters; of any kind of prey.
+The concept of hunting is explored and expanded over his skins covering sci-fi and fantasy.
+However, do the ideas fully come to fruition in his skins?
+Read further on his skin’s review and discover the answer.

 |Concept:||Rengar as an armoured hunter.|

 |Model:||New model for Rengar and his blades.|